Larry Blank: Early life and education

 Blank was born in Brooklyn, New York on July 15, 1952, and grew up in Bayside, Queens.
-He began piano lessons at 16 and gained experience by performing as a rehearsal pianist, playing and conducting at various summer-stock theaters and dinner theaters around the United States.

 Blank studied drama at the High School of Performing Arts, Manhattan.
 He was mentored by Don Pippin, Irwin Kostal and Ralph Burns.
 Blank later studied conducting with Rudi Bennett and piano with Leslie Harnley.
+Blank then moved to Los Angeles to continue his studies in orchestration and composition under Kostal.